By Pradeep Pandey · Co-Founder · 26 min read · Updated

 That timeline includes: initial setup calls, data entry of staff profiles, configuration of scheduling rules, parallel running with the existing system (usually Excel), and training for staff who need to submit availability or request time off through the new system.

-SimpleScheduleAI starts with an Excel upload.
-Because the vendor handles configuration on their side, the nurse manager does not need to learn a system before it becomes useful.
-The first schedule arrives within 48 hours of the roster upload.
+SimpleScheduleAI starts with a roster handoff.
+Because the SimpleScheduleAI team handles all configuration, the nurse manager does not need to learn a system before it becomes useful.
+The first schedule arrives within 48 hours.

 For a CAH that has been managing on spreadsheets for years, the difference between “go live in 48 hours” and “go live in 6 weeks” is meaningful.
 Every week of parallel running with the old system is a week the nurse manager is managing two processes at once.

-What Is the Weekly Time Burden on the Nurse Manager?
+What Weekly Time Does Each Model Cost the Nurse Manager?

 The ongoing weekly time difference is the most operationally significant comparison point for a Critical Access Hospital nurse manager who is also covering clinical shifts.
 Aladtec users typically spend 4-6 hours per week on scheduling tasks.
 SimpleScheduleAI users spend 1-2 hours per week on review and approval only.
 The 3-4 hour gap equals approximately 150-200 hours per year.